Ledragon/pi-vision-histogram/symbol-creation-guide.md

 }
 ```
 #### Config property inputs
-The `fgColor` and `bkColor` inputs are associated with the configuration properties defined in the `configProps` field of the `PluginLibrary` class in [`module.ts`](src/module.ts).
+The `fgColor` and `bkColor` inputs are associated with the configuration properties defined in the `generalConfig` field of the `ExtensionLibrary` class in [`module.ts`](src/module.ts).
 When end user changes a configuration option from the config pane, the value for the associated input variable will change accordingly.
->Note: the input variable name should match the string defined in `propName` field in the `configProps` and both should use camel case.
+>Note: the input variable name should match the string defined in the `propName` property of the `configProps` and both should use camel case.

 ### System Property inputs
-The `data` and `pathPrefix` inputs are system-level inputs associated with the `sysProps` of the `PluginLibrary` in [`module.ts`](src/module.ts). `data` is one of the special input names which will be bound the real-time PI data by the application.
+The `data` and `pathPrefix` inputs are system-level inputs associated with the `inputs` of the `ExtensionLibrary` in [`module.ts`](src/module.ts). `data` is one of the special input names which will be bound the real-time PI data by the application.
 To further configure how this symbol interacts with PI Vision we must provide additional metadata about this symbol outside the component.
 This is done when we register the symbol with PI Vision.
 Whenever PI Vision gets real-time data updates, a slice of data will flow into the component through the `data` input.
 The input data is "shaped" to help visualize the data in the component.
-The data shape, together with other data parameters are defined in the `dataParams` field in the symbol description in `PluginLibrary`. `pathPrefix` is another system input that contains a url prefix. `pathPrefix` could be used to locate static files, e.g. thumbnails, when building a custom symbol.
+The data shape, together with other data parameters are defined in the `dataParams` field in the symbol description in `ExtensionLibrary`. `pathPrefix` is another system input that contains a url prefix. `pathPrefix` could be used to locate static files, e.g. thumbnails, when building a custom symbol.

 ### Constructor
 ```typescript